 (Disclaimer: I was invited to this event as a blogger with no expectation of coverage.
+I received free food, free drinks, and a goody bag.
 All opinions in this post are my own)

 I was very kindly invited to a blogger event at The Barrister’s Book Chamber in Retford, UK and – spoiler alert – I had an awesome time!

 The Barrister’s Book Chamber is an independent bookshop with a difference in the picturesque village of Retford, UK.

 Situated within a beautiful Grade 2 Listed building opposite the village church, this bookish sanctuary is nothing you’d expect from a small town second-hand and vintage bookshop.

 The owner of The Barrister’s Book Chamber (and their sister location, The Barrister in Wonderland) is an actual working barrister, while her husband Dave and the rest of the team take care of the day-to-day running of the stores.
 Her daughter also works in the store, and is going to law school soon to follow in her mother’s footsteps.